cmlavin/TriviaAmico/README.md

 * Account creation and user authentication
   * Passwords are encrypted using the bcrypt gem
-  * JWT is used to keep users logged in
+  * JSON Web Tokens (JWT) are used to keep users logged in
+* Multi-page web application using React Router
+* Fetch API used for AJAX functionality to allow communication between the front-end and back-end
+* Trivia questions and answers are requested from an external API
 * Leaderboard keeps track of the top 10 high scores
   * Checks for high score updates after every game
-* Fetch API used for AJAX functionality to allow communication between the front-end and back-end
-* Trivia questions and answers are requested from an external API

 ## Gameplay